sannalavamsi/Office-Emplyee-Management-System/README.md

 # Office-Emplyee-Management-System---Django

 By this Project we can create information like Personal details and Hiring date about all the Employees.
-Used CRUD Operations so that the admin can Create, View , Filter, Delete Employes based on the requirement.
+CRUD Operations so that the admin can Create, View , Filter, Delete Employes based on the requirement.

 TechStack Used: